alokanshu/Aid/README.md

 A well-commented Jupyter notebook containing the Clustering Models(both K-means and Hierarchical Clustering) and the final list of countries.<br>

-### Whole presentation in the above file named "VERZEO MAIN PROJECT.pdf".
+### Whole presentation in the above commited file named "VERZEO MAIN PROJECT.pdf".